gavenma/gavenma.github.io/_pages/mofa.md

 ### Kunhan Gao

-GAO Kunhan is an undergraduate student at City University of Hong Kong.
+GAO Kunhan is an undergraduate student at City University of Hong Kong and part-time RA at MOFA.
 Her research interests focus around the optimization of machine learning algorithms and combinatorial optimization.

 Education: